-Self-publishing success story Michael Fiffe gets to take a crack at some real American heroes in IDW’s first issue of a three-issue limited series “G.I.
+Self-publishing success story Michel Fiffe gets to take a crack at some real American heroes in IDW’s first issue of a three-issue limited series “G.I.
 Joe: Sierra Muerte.”
 Comic book nerds in the know have been whispering Fiffe’s name for a while now on the basis of his increasing list of credits but mostly on the virtue of his well-received Suicide Squad-inspired series “COPRA.”
 So a jump to handling pre-existing licensed characters seems natural, even inevitable, but does Fiffe stick the landing?

 Written and Illustrated by Michel Fiffe